jobs-github/slothjson/README.md

 [简体中文](README_ZH.md)

-# slothjson - object serialization artifact for lazy man #
+# slothjson - object serialization tool for the lazy #
 ![slothjson logo](res/logo.png)

-`slothjson` is a powerful tool kit used in object serialization and deserialization with **full automation** feature, based on [rapidjson](https://github.com/miloyip/rapidjson).
+`slothjson` is a powerful toolkit for object serialization and deserialization with **full automation**, built on top of [rapidjson](https://github.com/miloyip/rapidjson).

-With this guy, you can code less, then say goodbye to overtime work. ^_^
+With this tool, you can write less code and say goodbye to overtime. ^_^

-The following is the design of slothjson:
+Here's the architecture of slothjson:
 ![design](res/design.png)

 ## What is slothjson ? ##

-Do you want to serialize an object (**any type** in C++, remember, **any type**) to JSON, or deserialize it from JSON, with **just a single line of code** ?
+Want to serialize any C++ object (literally **any type**) to JSON, or deserialize it from JSON, with **just a single line of code** ?
 Like this:

     template <typename T>
     bool encode(const T& obj_val, std::string& json_val);